How do I cite a statement from a memo or company slogan?

 Example: M.A.
 Jewell (personal communication, August 3, 2016)

 As for a company slogan, it would depend on how you are using it.
 If you are just mentioning the company slogan, for example, "As Nike says, just do it.", then that would fall under the heading of common knowledge and does not need to be cited at all.
-If you are doing something else with the slogan and feel the need to cite it, then you will want to find the company's website with the slogan and cite the company's website.
+If you are doing something else with the slogan and feel the need to cite it, you would cite the company's website.

-If you need additional assistance, please contact your campus librarian.
+If you need additional assistance, contact your campus librarian.
 Thank you for using ASK US.